Mercy Relief

-Mercy Relief is a Non-Governmental humanitarian organization based in Singapore.
+Mercy Relief is a non-governmental humanitarian organisation based in Singapore.
 It was established in 2001 by Perdaus, a Malay-Muslim organization and became the first Muslim organisation in Singapore with a disaster humanitarian relief wing.
-The organization was officially launched on 12 May 2001 by Mr Abdullah Tarmugi, Minister For Community Development and Sports and Minister-in-charge of Muslim Affairs.

-At the start of their inception, the volunteers provided doctors, nurses and logistical personnel for the medical relief missions to Afghanistan.
-They donated food, and helped run schools for the child refugees there.
-In Cambodia, they raised funds for the flood victims, and helped build wells and sanitation systems in villages.
-After the war in Iraq, Mercy Relief also raised funds to help Iraqi refugees and victims of war.
-Locally, volunteers also provided support for orphans and under-privileged children.

-In September 2003, Mercy Relief was strategically launched by then-Deputy Prime Minister of Singapore, Mr Lee Hsien Loong, as an independent charitable nongovernmental humanitarian organisation and conferred the Institute of Public Character (IPC) status to have a greater outreach and impact to the global community.
+The organization was officially launched on 12 May 2001 by Abdullah Tarmugi, then-Minister for Community Development and Sports and Minister-in-charge of Muslim Affairs.
+In September 2003, the organisation was strategically launched by then-Deputy Prime Minister of Singapore, Lee Hsien Loong, as an independent charitable nongovernmental humanitarian organisation and conferred the Institute of Public Character (IPC) status.

-Mercy Relief responds within 72 hours of a disaster, delivering emergency aid to affected communities.
-It also aims to build resilient communities through sustainable development projects spanning across 5 key levers of changes, such as Water and Sanitation (WASH), Healthcare, Shelter, Sustainable Livelihoods and Education.
-As of 2024, the organisation has executed 115 relief operations and 100 post disaster projects worth 47.5 million.
-Over the past decade, Mercy Relief has reached more than 3 million beneficiaries in 31 different countries globally.

-Milestones
+History

-Officially launched in 2003, Mercy Relief is Singapore's only independent Non-Governmental Organization (NGO) involved in humanitarian disaster relief.
+Officially launched in 2003, Mercy Relief is Singapore's only independent non-governmental organization involved in humanitarian disaster relief.
 In December 2003, Mercy Relief was granted the Institution of Public Character (IPC) Status.

 The charity's first response since its official launch was to Bohorok River flash floods in North Sumatra in 2003, followed by the earthquake in Bam, Iran in the same year.
 The next year, Mercy Relief was awarded the annual Singapore International Foundation Award for its efforts in spreading the Singaporean spirit in 11 countries through its works.

 Mercy Relief was invited by United Nations in 2008 to speak at the International Disaster and Risk Conference, on "Peace-time strategies that can ease relief operations and the management of risks during and after such calamities".

 In 2009, Singapore observed its inaugural World Humanitarian Day, where the works and sacrifices of humanitarians, including Mercy Relief's, was commemorated.
 It then partnered with Singapore Polytechnic in 2010 to conduct a two-year diploma-plus certificate course in humanitarian affairs.

 Mercy Relief also hosted Singapore's president, President Tony Tan Keng Yam at a humanitarian assistance project site in Magelang, Indonesia in 2012.
-And in that same year, they participated in Singapore's National Day Parade for the first time, as part of the marching contingent.
+In that same year, it participated in the Singapore National Day Parade for the first time, as part of the marching contingent.